loki3/flexagonator/docs/flex-notation.md

 *Flex Notation* is used to describe how to perform a series of flexes on a flexagon.

-It uses the concept of a "current corner" (or "current vertex") that a flex is relative to.
+It uses the concept of a "current hinge" that a flex is relative to.
-You can switch the current corner using `>` (rotate one corner clockwise), `<` (rotate one corner counterclockwise), or `^` (turn the flexagon over).
+You can switch the current hinge using `>` (rotate one hinge clockwise), `<` (rotate one hinge counterclockwise), or `^` (turn the flexagon over).

 Flex notation uses an abbreviated name for each flex, which should start with capital letter.